The importance of over-recruiting your focus group respondents

-Even if you have a full house on the day, you can always send home some of your over-recruits to keep the group at a nice manageable size, but bear in mind that you will still need to offer them an incentive for their time.
+Even if you have a full house on the day, you can always send some of your over-recruits home (or send a message to them if it’s online) to keep the group at a manageable size, bear in mind that you will still need to offer them an incentive for their time.

 What amounts are recommended?

-To ensure you have the right amount of attendees offering the right insight in your focus groups, we recommend the following over-recruit amounts:
+To ensure you have the right amount of attendees offering the right insight in your focus groups, we recommend the following over-recruit – in-person or online:

 - For a mini group, recruit six people for four to attend